NEXPTIME: NEXPTIME-complete

 A decision problem is NEXPTIME-complete if it is in NEXPTIME, and every problem in NEXPTIME has a polynomial-time many-one reduction to it.
 In other words, there is a polynomial-time algorithm that transforms instances of one to instances of the other with the same answer.
 Problems that are NEXPTIME-complete might be thought of as the hardest problems in NEXPTIME.
 We know that NEXPTIME-complete problems are not in NP; it has been proven that these problems cannot be verified in polynomial time, by the time hierarchy theorem.

+Examples of NEXPTIME-complete problems

+Succinct problems

 An important set of NEXPTIME-complete problems relates to succinct circuits.
 Succinct circuits are simple machines used to describe graphs in exponentially less space.
 They accept two vertex numbers as input and output whether there is an edge between them.
 If solving a problem on a graph in a natural representation, such as an adjacency matrix, is NP-complete, then solving the same problem on a succinct circuit representation is NEXPTIME-complete, because the input is exponentially smaller (under some mild condition that the NP-completeness reduction is achieved by a "projection").
 As one simple example, finding a Hamiltonian path for a graph thus encoded is NEXPTIME-complete.

+Logic

+The satisfiability problem of first-order logic with two variables is NEXPTIME-complete.
+The satisfiability problem of first-order logic with counting and with two variables is NEXPTIME-complete.

+Games

+Deciding whether a formula in Dependency quantified binary formulas (DQBF, which is an imperfect information version of QBF) is true is NEXPTIME-complete.
+The imperfect information with teams of constraint logic is NEXPTIME-complete too.